kellykohlleffel/SAP_Materials_Management_Visualization_Streamlit_in_Snowflake/README.md

 # SAP Materials Management Visualization - Snowflake in Streamlit
- This creates a quick but visually appealing Snowflake in Streamlit application using the MAKT table in SAP HANA
+ This creates a quick but visually appealing Snowflake in Streamlit application visualization using the MAKT table in SAP HANA.

 ```
 import streamlit as st